 3. Insecurity over what your Valentine’s gift actually means keeps you on your toes and is the key to a healthy relationship

 Chocolates last year, but flowers this?
 Lingerie the year before, but a nice dressing gown today?
-Is your man saying you’re putting on weight and aren’t sexy anymore?
+Is your man saying you’re need to up your game in the sexiness stakes?
 Who knows?!
-Why don’t you drive yourself mad thinking about it, and maybe go on a diet while you’re at it – just in case.
+Why don’t you drive yourself mad thinking about it until February 13 next year?.

 4. Flashmob/viral/YouTube proposals